heremaps/xyz-documentation/docs/cli/cli.md

 ##### Filter by Tags

 Using `show` on a large space will generate a long table.
 You can see the raw GeoJSON of the first 5000 features using `-r`.
+This can also be very long.
+You may want to direct this output to a file.

+    here xyz show spaceID -r > my.geojson

-If your space contains a few hundred or a few thousand features, you can open the space in geojson.tools, a data preview tool, using `show -w`.
-Larger spaces can be previewed in [XYZ Space Invader](../space-invader.md), a Tangram-based tool from XYZ Labs.
+If your space contains a few hundred to a few thousand features, you can open the space in geojson.tools, a data preview tool, using `show -w`.
+Larger spaces can be previewed in [XYZ Space Invader](../space-invader.md), a Tangram-based tool from XYZ Labs, using `show -v`.

 You can filter tags from XYZ using tags with `-t`: